 As these restaurants have to compete with a huge array of affordably priced street food, it’s a major challenge to make an upscale Thai restaurant profitable in Bangkok.
 Thais regard their cuisine as a holy grail, it’s not to be messed with.
 Having said that in recent years there has been a move towards elevating the Thai dining experience.
 This has gained global acceptance and is reflected in the number of Bangkok-based Thai restaurants listed on Asia’s 50 Best, Bib Gourmand, Michelin Restaurants in Bangkok

 Bo Ian (Essential Thai), is an eco-friendly restaurant influenced by street food, refined royal cuisine and home-cooking traditions with great stories attached.
-It aims to be a zero-waste restaurant by 2018.
+It aims to be a zero-waste restaurant.
 Duangporn ‘Bo’ Songvisava and Dylan Thomas met in London while working at David Thompson’s Nahm.
 In 2009 they opened Bo.lan, rated 19th on Asia’s 50 Best Restaurants 2017.
-They serve the combined five elements of a Thai meal – salad, dip, stir fry, curry and soup – to offer an authentic dining experience
+They serve the combined five elements of a Thai meal – salad, dip, stir fry, curry and soup – to offer an authentic dining experience.
+Read more

 This is as good as it gets.
-The restaurant was ranked number one on Asia’s 50 Best Restaurants list in 2014, and 5th on Asia’s 50 Best in 2017.
-David Thompson is respected as the master of Thai cuisine.
-The authenticity of his food is the result of painstaking research for authentic recipes and then sourcing the best ingredients without compromise.
+The restaurant was listed in Michelin Guide Bangkok and Asia’s 50 Best Restaurants list.
+Nahm emphasises the strong, fresh flavours of traditional Thai cuisine, headed by chef Pim Techamuanvivit.
+Chef Pim delivers tastes and textures in dishes of all varieties, whether savoury or sweet, meats, seafood or vegetables.
+The authenticity of her food is the result of painstaking research for authentic recipes and then sourcing the best ingredients without compromise.

 Sra Bua by Kin Kin, Michelin Star